Cadmos/lf-interfaces/README.md

-Little Fishers Task Manager © Tomi Ahola 2024
+Little Fishers Interfaces © Tomi Ahola 2024
 ---------------------------------
-This is a task manager for Little Fishers game.
-It is used to manage C# Tasks, queues and other task related things.
+This is a package that contains interfaces for Little Fishers game.

 ---------------------------------
 DOCUMENTATION